 Drugs and Athletes: Why Do Athletes Use Drugs?

 With fame, money, and peak athletic physiques, professional athletes appear to have it all.
 Although they have what many of us may only dream of, behind this luxurious lifestyle can be a mess of problems.
 With so much to lose, why do athletes use drugs?
-As a drug and alcohol treatment center in Chicago, we understand that people rarely begin using drugs with the intention of becoming addicted, but, unfortunately, this is a habit that can quickly spiral out of control.
+As a Banyan rehab in Naperville, IL, we understand that people rarely begin using drugs with the intention of becoming addicted, but unfortunately, this is a habit that can quickly spiral out of control.
 When it comes to drugs and athletes, our favorite players are no exception.

 Why Do Athletes Use Drugs?